-Brent Levin stands at his Spreadwing Farm stall, ready to
+Brent Levin stands at his Spreadwing Farm stall, ready to serve.

-A variety of chards, and spinach on the right, at the are good "juiced, roasted, diced up, and in salad."
+A variety of chards, and spinach on the right, at the Barbageleta Farms stall. are good "juiced, roasted, diced up, and in salad."
 He said people are split into "eatit-raw" and "cook-it" camps.
 Theirs is an organic, family-owned farm in Lodi.